picocms/Pico/in-depth/submission_guidelines.md

 ##### Themes
 * Single Page (`single-page`) - A single page website, where all content is displayed on the `index` page.
 * Multiple Pages (`multi-page`) - A theme suitable for multiple pages, the opposite of single-page.
 (This category is kind of redundant isn't it.
 It may not survive until the final version...)
 * Personal Website (`personal`) - A theme intended to be used as a portfolio of your work or to establish an online presence on your personal domain.
+(Maybe this would be better refered to as `portfolio`, as most websites you'd make yourself could be considered "personal")
 * Blog-Style (`blog`) - A theme styled with blogging or news posts in mind.

 ##### Plugins